jetlagguy/jetlagguy.github.io/content/en/podcasts/whtbj-podcast/_index.md

 ---
-description: "Whatever Happened to Baby Jet Lag?"
+description: "Jet Lag in the News"
-linkTitle: Whatever Happened to Baby Jet Lag?
+linkTitle: Jet Lag in the News
-title: Whatever Happened to Baby Jet Lag?
+title: Jet Lag in the News
 weight: 85
 ---

 The podcast has been running since the beginning of 2025!
-Follow the links below to find out [__Whatever Happened to Baby Jet Lag?__](https://www.youtube.com/playlist?list=PL5qLroVCqm8iM8A0YjjyMmS6r_5Gmb67J)
+Follow the links below to find out about [__Jet Lag in the News__](https://www.youtube.com/playlist?list=PL5qLroVCqm8iM8A0YjjyMmS6r_5Gmb67J)

 </br>